eclipse/vorto/tutorials/tutorial_connect_xdk_ble.md

     <tr>
       <td colspan="1">11.</td>
       <td colspan="1">
-        <ac:emoticon ac:name="tick"/> Fantastic.
-Your app is ready to receive XDK telemetry data.
+        <b>Fantastic!</b> Your app is ready to receive XDK telemetry data.
 As no data has been sent to Bosch IoT Suite yet, the UI fields are not yet populated.
 Let's change that and send some test values and check if our app doesn't break.</td>
     </tr>
   </tbody>
 </table>